-Dedicated clinics are held by Sister Jane Wolfindale with specialist training in asthma and COPD.
+Dedicated clinics are held by Sister Jane Wolfindale and Michele Weeks with specialist training in asthma and COPD.

 All immunisations for children are offered by the practice.
 The Community Child Health Services will advise you when an appointment is due and what immunisations are required.
 Please contact us to arrange a convenient appointment with one of our practice nurses.

 Click here to read the vaccination schedule.

 All patients who are smokers are encouraged to stop smoking.
 The practice nurses are trained to support patients who wish to stop.
 Please make a 20 minute appointment via reception.

 We have a high number of patients not attending these appointments, which means those patients who want to stop smoking are finding it difficult to book an early appointment.
 We would be grateful if you could help us by cancelling any appointment you cannot make.